agileware/wp-civicrm-ux/USAGE.md

 * Date fields can have their format specified with the same format as [CiviCRM's date display](https://docs.civicrm.org/user/en/latest/initial-set-up/dates/), e.g. `[api4:start_date:%B %E, %Y]`
 * File upload fields can be output as images with width, height, and alt text specified, e.g. `[api4:My_Custom_Field_Group.Image_Upload:img:800x300:alt=A picture]`
 * A line break tag can be output with fields only when they contain data with `:br`, e.g. `[api4:My_Custom_Field_Group.Optional_Field:br]`
+* Text fields may be truncated at a certain length using `[api4:title:100:chars:...]`, where the `chars` may be replaced by `words`.
+The `...` argument is optional, and will be added to the end of truncated strings.

 ### CiviCRM API trouble-shooting